Fabillotic/DOOM/README.md

 ### Original movement

-You can go back to the original movement by disabling the `-DFPSMOVE` flag in the `Makefile` and running `make -B` to recompile.
+You can go back to the original movement by disabling the `-DFPSMOVE` flag in the `Makefile`.

+The old mouse movement can be enabled in the `Makefile` with the `-DMOUSEMOVE` flag.

+After changing the `Makefile`, run `make -B` to recompile.

 ## OpenGL